Deeptiman/go-cache-kubernetes/README.md

 	<img alt="GitHub language count" src="https://img.shields.io/github/languages/count/Deeptiman/go-cache-kubernetes">
 	<img alt="GitHub top language" src="https://img.shields.io/github/languages/top/Deeptiman/go-cache-kubernetes">
 </p>
-The web application is a Data Caching service designed and implemented using Microservices architecture.
+The web application is a Data Caching service designed and implemented using microservices architecture.
 The cloud deployment environments are used Kubernetes, Docker, and written in Go programming language.
 The application also uses a MongoDB as NoSQL database with Redis in-memory database for the caching services.

 ## Features